tttmmmyyyy/fixlang/Document.md

 The optimum time complexity of calculating Fibonacci sequence of length N is O(N).
 But if Fix had cloned the array at `let arr = arr.set(idx, x+y);` in the loop, it takes O(N) time for each loop step and the total time complexity becomes O(N^2).

-In fact, `set` in the above program doesn't clone the array and `calc_fib` works in O(N) time, as expected!
+In fact, `set` in the above program doesn't clone the array and `calc_fib` works in O(N) time, as expected.
 This is because if the given array will no longer be used, `set` omits cloning and just updates the given array.
 Let's consider a simpler program:

 ```
 main = (